Guide to Using Your New Wix Studio Website Template

 Stacks

-Stacks are used to group elements vertically so they stay aligned as your page resizes.
+Stacks are used to group elements so they stay aligned as your page resizes.
 This is particularly useful for ensuring that your design adapts well on mobile or when users resize their browsers.
+Stacks help elements stay a certain amount of distance between them.
+For example, as the screen size gets smaller, you may find certain elements overlapping; stacks prevent this.

 Why Use Stacks: